 If the area is not compacted or clayey and does not require additional topsoil, remove weeds with a herbicide, leave for 7-10 days, and the apply some starter fertilizer.
 You can then hire a cultivator or rotary hoe from your local hire shop and work the ground to a depth of 100-200 mm adding organic matter to sandier soils as you go.
 This can then be smoothed out with a rake or levelling tool.

-Your turf should be laid in a brick pattern, ensuring that the rolls are staggered and parallel to each other.
+Fill in the area by forming a brick pattern, ensuring that the rolls are staggered and parallel to each other.
 Butt and push ends together tightly without stretching.
 Lay the turf rolls across any slopes and trim excess turf at outside borders using a knife or or sharp blade.
 On a large lawn it is best to complete a small section by rolling turf as you go.

 Depending on weather conditions, give your lawn at least 25 mm of water within 30 minutes of installation.
 Over the next two weeks, keep your turf well hydrated until its roots have been firmly established.
-Be sure your new lawn has enough moisture to survive hot dry or windy conditions.
+Be sure your new lawn has enough moisture to survive hot, dry or windy conditions.
 Check your turf for moisture levels and the establishment of new roots by carefully lifting it in areas.
 Once your turf cannot be lifted, watering can be spaced to once or twice a week depending on weather conditions.
 It is best to water your lawn in the morning, and the frequency of watering depends on the season and climate.
 As a general rule, you should not water every day as this results in a shallow root system.
 Ideally, a lawn should be watered twice a week in summer and much less often in winter.
 The team at Greener Lawn can offer you advice on how best to water your lawn.

 Greener Lawn Supplies Pty Ltd | 1800 473 363 Fax #.
 (02) 4579 6494 | 395 Freemans Reach Rd, FREEMANS REACH 2756 N.S.W, Australia